Site icon Our Breathing Planet

 Rio Negro River Location, Nature, and Fauna

-The breathtaking and highly fascinating feature known as the Rio Negro River formed in an already astonishing part of the world.
-That holds true because it originates in a portion of the world well known for its great natural beauty, that of the continent of South America.
+The breathtaking and highly fascinating feature known as the Rio Negro River formed in an already astonishing part of the surface of the world.
+That holds true because it originates in a portion of the world very well known for its great natural beauty, that of the continent of South America.

-More precisely, though, this truly magnificent work of Nature runs through three countries.
+More precisely, though, this truly magnificent work of Nature and geology runs through three separate countries.
 Those are the countries of Brazil, Colombia, and Venezuela.
-In addition, the truly astounding Rio Negro River boasts an overall length of an incredible 1,400 mi (2,250 km).
+The astounding creation of inexorable forces also boasts an overall length of an incredible 1,400 mi (2,250 km).

-But, its most distinctive feature remains the one for which it’s named.
+But, its most distinctive feature remains the one for which it’s so aptly named.
 Many portions of the waters of the remarkable river display a dark brown, almost black color.
-That’s due to the continual presence of large volumes of humic acid, from decomposing vegetation.
+That’s due to the continual presence of large volumes of humic acid, from vast amounts of decomposing vegetation.

-Researchers further believe several hundred more species may still remain unidentified.
+Researchers further believe several hundred more species may still remain unidentified by science.
 Incredibly, at least 100 of these species do not seem to appear in any other area of the world.
-Countless varieties of turtles also make their home in its truly impressive waters.
+Countless varieties of turtles also make their home within the highly unique depths of the river.

 Features Sharing Its Region